Loading...

 Strategic investment time horizon encourages a flexible and creative approach to structuring the portfolio.

-Notwithstanding the risks around the Iranian conflict, our macroeconomic outlook remains relatively optimistic, with risks tilted to the downside.
-The U.S. economy is central to our global outlook in 2026.
-We believe the economy will be able to absorb elevated energy prices, in-line with what we observed in 2023 and 2024, with the most likely outcome being a reacceleration of growth driven by technology-led productivity gains.
-We expect U.S. inflation to moderate, though elevated energy costs have delayed the timeline, and we believe the Fed will have scope to ease policy later in the year.
-Stickier inflation remains a risk to this central view.
+Our macroeconomic outlook remains relatively optimistic with risks tilted to the downside.
+The U.S. economy remains central to our global outlook for 2026.
+We believe it will be able to absorb elevated energy prices, in line with what we observed in 2023 and 2024, with the most likely outcome being a re-acceleration of growth driven in part by technology-led productivity gains.
+We continue to expect U.S. inflation to moderate, although elevated energy costs have delayed the timeline and we believe the Fed could have scope to ease policy later in the year.
+Stickier inflation nonetheless remains a risk to this central view.

-We favor a long-duration position in portfolios, particularly in the front end of the U.S. curve, as well as in select emerging markets.
-However, given the potential upside risk in inflation expectations, we aim to retain flexibility to add to this position should pricing become more attractive.
-Credit valuations have recovered much of the decline experienced in March and remain near the more expensive end of their historical range.
-We believe there could be greater dispersion across and within sectors, which emphasizes the need for diversification and strong bottom-up fundamental analysis.
+We favor a long duration position in portfolios, particularly at the front end of the U.S. curve, as well as in select emerging markets.
+However, given the potential upside risk to inflation expectations, we aim to retain flexibility to add to these positions should pricing become more attractive.
+Credit valuations have reversed much of the weakness experienced in March and remain near the most expensive end of the historical range.
+We also believe dispersion across and within sectors could increase, which emphasizes the need for diversification and strong bottom-up fundamental analysis.

-Given our central views, we maintain modest overweight positions in credit sectors, with a bias toward higher-quality sectors such as investment-grade corporates or higher-quality securitized assets.
+Given our central views, we maintain modest overweight positions across credit sectors, with a bias toward higher-quality sectors such as investment-grade corporates or higher-quality securitized assets.

 The minimum initial investment may be modified for certain financial intermediaries that submit trades on behalf of underlying investors.
 Payden Funds’ distributor may lower or waive the minimum initial investment for certain categories of investors at their discretion.